nimisbert/D.E.S./README.md

 # DES

-A C implementation of the D.E.S. algorithm.
+An implementation of the D.E.S. algorithm in C.

+## Building

+- mkdir build && cd build
+- cmake .. && make

 ## Source